 Constant muscle soreness and general irritability

-If you find yourself experiencing some of these signs, a good tip would be to temporarily adjust your workout regime to lower intensity, changing workout type, or pausing workout until recovery.
-While it’s important to keep an eye on your health and the warning signs, there are also ways to prevent it from going that far.
+If you find yourself experiencing some of these signs, a good tip would be to temporarily adjust your workout regime to lower intensity, change your workout type, or pause your workout until recovery.
+While monitoring your health and the warning signs is important, there are ways to prevent it from going that far.
 All you need to do would be to monitor some basic vitals and keep track of your ability.

 One of the first things to monitor is your breathing.
 Oxygen levels are a key part of your overall health.
 It is important to be aware of your breathing and to practice breathing deeper and slower.
 Average breathing during exercises can accelerate, breathing more short, quick breaths which are more harmful than helpful due to the increased amount of carbon dioxide in your body.
 One way to monitor your breathing is to do a test with a stopwatch.
 The steps to that exercise are listed below.